 For most of detected code issues, PhpStorm provides quick fix suggestions.
 You can quickly review errors in a file by navigating from one highlighted line to another by pressing F2/⇧+F2.

-When you inspect your code, you have to tell PhpStorm which types of problems you would like to search for and get reports about.
-Such configuration can be preserved as an inspection profile.
+When you inspect your code, you can tell PhpStorm which types of problems you would like to search for and get reports about.
+Such configurations can be preserved as inspection profiles.

 - IDE profiles are intended for personal use only and are stored locally in XML files under the USER_HOME/.<PhpStorm version>/config/inspection directory.

 If necessary, you can change the applicability of the profile (current project of IDE) and, consequently, its location with the Share profile check box (selected means current project) in the Inspections settings page.